 Exoplanet HD149026b has a mass 20 percent greater than Saturn but its radius is 22 percent smaller, which implies that it contains more heavy elements than can be found on all eight of the full-fledged planets circling our sun, according to David S. Spiegel and co-authors in a special section on exoplanets published in the journal PNAS.

 Around distant stars, the most abundant planets are smallish: in the range of 1 to 4 times the diameter of Earth.
-That’s surprising because our solar system has no planets larger than Earth and smaller than Neptune (with a diameter 3.9 times larger than Earth).
+That’s surprising because our solar system has no planets that are larger than Earth but smaller than Neptune (with a diameter 3.9 times larger than Earth).
 That means there is no local model to study and compare with this bounty of newly discovered planets.

 “A picture is forming in which small planets abound and close-in giants are few, in which the [habitable zones] of cool stars are heavily populated with terrestrial planets and the diversity of systems challenges preconceived ideas,” says Natalie M. Batalha, in her review of Kepler mission findings.
 The data from Kepler suggest that every late-type, main-sequence star has at least one planet, Batalha says, and that planets potentially hospitable to life seem fairly common.